"You are looking at the pictures of my birthday."

 Is, "miras las fotos de me cumpleanos" incorrect?
 Miras indicates the familar "you" so do I have to have "tú" as well?
 Gracias!

 i don't think that has been addressed here, but two sentences from this lesson were basically "looking at pictures" and "watching the television." "estas mirando a las fotos" seems to require the "a" while "estas mirando la tele" does not.
 In both instances, we're looking at something. is it simply because in English, we "look at the pictures" while "we watch the television" (without the preposition)? i muddled through the lesson, but i'm not certain that i understand the difference yet.

 It's probably simplest to not use a with mirar at all.
 (Except for when you're looking at people, of course.)
 "Mirar las fotos" is good, and so is "mirar la tele".
 The phrase "mirar a algo" rather has a connotation of "looking towards something" or "looking to something", caring about the direction rather than the concrete object.

 When I clicked on the word "looked" the translation even said "mirando" like I wrote it.

 mgbryant, your sentence has no verb.
-Te is a direct object, but the direct object is las fotos.
+Te is a indirect object, but the direct object is las fotos.
 Mirando is a participle and must be proceeded by the verb estar to be grammatically correct.
 (As in English--"What ya doing?
 "Watching TV"--I'm sure the participle is used alone in casual, usually spoken, speech.)

 The tú is optional, but the verb you want is mirar.
 To wit: